 Cool Season Vegetables

-These vegetables prefer cool growing temperatures and lose quality in hot weather.
+These vegetables prefer cool growing temperatures and want to mature before hot summer days settle in.
 After they stop producing in summer, pull them from the garden and compost.
 They can be replanted in mid-summer for a fall harvest.

 The Hardiest Cool-Season Crops: